hbriqi/iDevelopment/README.md

 >
-> [Seed Template](https://github.com/hisham-elbreky/Seed-Template) is .NET C# code template based on S3D pattern.
+> [Seed Template](https://github.com/hisham-elbreky/Seed-Template) is .NET C# code template based on iDevelopment pattern.
 >

-**S3D as architecture style (more than a design pattern) is based on the following pillars**:
+**iDevelopment as architecture style (more than a design pattern) is based on the following pillars**:
 - **Principles**: the fundamentals that lead the design and building software applications
 - **Infrastructure**: tools and frameworks
 - **Application Logic**: the target digital business